An Advanced Blogging Strategy

 For example, if two of your resource posts were “Why You Should Build Backlinks” and “6 Ways To Build Backlinks”.
 The visitors reading the first blog post would be more than happy to read the latter.
 So in your first post “there are many ways to build backlinks” might come up which you could link to the other blog post.

 Interlinking is a simple concept, enough said.
-Now even more importantly, you need to finish every blog post with a strong call to action promoting its resource pace.
+Now even more importantly, you need to finish every blog post with a strong call to action promoting its resource page.

 The whole idea of this strategy is to send visitors into a never-ending loop by using a network of blog posts and resource pages.
-So visitors land on your blog posts, read them, clicks through to their resource pages, read at least 2 more blog posts and ultimately opt-in to one of your email lists.
+So visitors land on your blog posts, read them, click through to their resource pages, read at least 2 more blog posts, and ultimately opt-in to one of your email lists.

 In Prosperity,